AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cloud-manager-repositories.md

 Repositories that are created and available in Cloud Manager can be viewed and managed via the Repositories page.

+>[!NOTE]
+>There is a limit of 300 repositories across all programs in any given company or [Adobe's Identity Management System](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/ims.html)).

 ## Adding and and Managing Repositories {#add-manage-repos}

 Follow the steps below to view and manage repositories in Cloud Manager: